Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 However, it will be scored lower than the other design candidates, which don't threaten any significant reduction in insulation.

+According to the scoring characteristic, this design therefore receives a score of 7.6 on the insulation dimension.

-## Candidate 2: Wireless Communication - Cost Effectiveness Feasability Assessment
+## Candidate 2: Wireless Communication - Eliminating Analysis on the Cost Effectiveness Dimensions

 The dimension on which this design is most liekly to be unfeasible is cost effectiveness.

-In the interests of fairness, the best-case possibility is explored:
+According to conservative analysis principles, the best-case possibility is explored:
 - the lowest-cost implementation is used, which is to use a second microcontroller which can wirelessly communicate with the Pi Pico
 - the quantity discounts for bulk-ordering is assumed to follow the best-case exponential decay per-unit cost curve derived below